Brown-Forman: Early years

 Forman was not sure the idea of selling whiskey in glass bottles would be a good business strategy in the long term, and he sold his interest to Brown and Brown's family in 1902.

 Yet another slightly different story is told in a source published in 1905, saying Brown began in J. T. S. Brown & Bro., which reorganized as Brown, Chambers & Co. in 1873, then Chambers & Brown a year later, then Brown, Thompson & Co. six years later, and then, upon the withdrawal of Thompson, became Brown, Forman & Co. in 1889, and then after Forman's death in 1901, became the Brown-Forman Company.

+20th century

 In 1904, Owsley Brown, George Garvin Brown's son, came into the business.
 When George Garvin Brown died at the age of 70 in 1917, his son, Owsley, took over as president of Brown-Forman.